 Briefly write the synopsis of your project in the resume indicating the project’s objective and how you achieved the objective.

 Highlight your roles and responsibilities in your resume during the internship.
-Also, highlight the experience gained by you during your internship.
+Also, highlight the experience gained during your internship.

 Work experience: It’s essential to highlight your roles, responsibilities, and achievements in your resume during a work experience.